Richard Dunleavy: Tailhook scandal

-In 1991, Admiral Dunleavy was the highest-ranking officer at the annual Tailhook Association Symposium in Las Vegas, NV.
+In 1991, Admiral Dunleavy was the highest-ranking officer at the annual Tailhook Association Symposium in Las Vegas, Nevada.
 After the convention was over, 83 women and 7 men stated that they had been victims of sexual assault and harassment during the meeting.
 As a result of the subsequent investigation Admiral Dunleavy took full responsibility for the incident.

 He was one of three admirals given a censure for his part in planning the event.
+In October 1993, Secretary of Defense Les Aspin demoted Dunleavy (who had retired in July 1992) from three to two-star rank for his role in the Tailhook scandal.

 It was determined that Admiral Dunleavy was the individual most responsible for the failures at Tailhook and that his performance of duties after Tailhook was similarly flawed.
 He had acknowledged that he encouraged "leg shaving," that he knew that strippers were performing and that he was aware of the activities during "the gauntlet", during which at least 26 women (naval officers and civilians) were systematically groped and sexually assaulted.
 However, he was not present at the gauntlet or any of the other sex-abuse incidents.

 His letter of reprimand said that Admiral Dunleavy "condoned and did not act to terminate such conduct as the gauntlet, mooning and the presence of strippers in the [hotel] hospitality suites."